 Anna holds a Masters degree in Screenwriting from Edinburgh Napier University.
 She is a screenwriter and a filmmaker with a number of credits in film and TV both in Russia and in the UK.
 The films she creates are about people who are facing moral challenges, ethical dilemmas, social inequality and fight for human rights.
 The filmmaking career she pursues has its roots in her strong belief on the impact and therefore the responsibility of cinema.

 Reframing the Overlooked Woman: Misrepresentations of Sonechka Marmeladova in English-language Screen Adaptations of Dostoevsky’s Novel Crime and Punishment.

 Film Studies, Russian Studies, Adaptation Studies, Feminist Film Studies, Sociology.

-My supervisors are Richard Rushton and Gary Bettinson.
+Anna is co-supervised by Dr. Richard Rushton and Dr. Gary Bettinson.

-I am a screenwriter with a number of credits in film and TV both in Russia and in the UK and a tutor in online Russian screenwriting school.
+Anna a screenwriter with a number of credits in film and TV both in Russia and in the UK and an award-winning filmmaker.